smxi/acxi/README.txt

 --------------------------------------------------------------------------------

 You can usually install the Frauenhofer libfdk_aac codec if you use the proper non-free repositories.
-In Debian/Ubuntu, the package is libfdk_aac.
+In Debian/Ubuntu, the package is libfdk_aac2.
 Otherwise you can use the ffmpeg native aac codec, but it has been tested and found less good than the fdk_aac codec.
 Your call.